Inside the world's tallest building

 Tom Dulat/Getty Images

-US architect Adrian Smith is the brains behind the impressive "Vertical City" with its design based on a flower called the Spider Lily (Hymenocallis) which is native to southern states of America, South America and Mexico.
+US architect Adrian Smith designed the impressive "Vertical City" when he was a partner at Skidmore, Owings & Merrill (SOM).
+The Burj's appearance is based on a flower called the Spider Lily (Hymenocallis) which is native to southern states of America, South America and Mexico.

 Smith has also designed a plethora of notable buildings including the Jeddah Tower in Saudi Arabia, which at 3,280 feet is projected to surpass the Burj in height, on its completion in 2020.